Spencer Flooding Emergency - June 2024

 • Milford Family Care of Spencer Hospital is open normal hours for anyone needing an appointment.
 Please call 712-338-2461.

-• Sioux Rapids Family Care of Spencer Hospital will relocate to 702 Blake St., Sioux Rapids, IA.
-Physical Therapy services will be offered beginning Monday (7/1/24).
-All other services will open soon.
+• Sioux Rapids Family Care of Spencer Hospital has relocated to 702 Blake St., Sioux Rapids, IA.
+They are open normal clinic hours.
+Please call 712-283-2723 to make an appointment.

 Many Thanks: